Advertisement

 Submit Your Application

-Contact Housing Authority of the County of Salt Lake directly at (801) 284-4400 to request an application.
-Applications are always free — never pay anyone to apply on your behalf.
+Apply directly through the official Housing Authority of the County of Salt Lake portal.
+Applications are free — never pay to apply.

 After You Apply